Guide to Animal Kingdom For Adults

 Animal Kingdom is Disney World’s newest theme park and perhaps its most misunderstood.
 Is it a zoo?
 Are there rides?
 Is Animal Kingdom fun for adults?
-Luckily for you, you’re visiting a blog run by one of the foremost Animal Kingdom fanboyz in the Disney parks community, so I’m happy to discuss these questions in some depth.
+Luckily for you, we’re fans of the park and I’m happy to discuss these questions in some depth.
 Read on to learn all about planning your adults visit to Animal Kingdom!

 Here’s What Makes Animal Kingdom Great for Adults